supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

 You should add authentication.py to the foler with setting.py

-and below code in setting.py
+and add below code in setting.py

 !Note! : you should change yourappname